hashemJaber/LetsFindIt_ML_MODELS/README.md

     return params, grads, costs

+    #USE THE FUNCTION THAT DR. ANDREW NG MADE, IGNORE THIS.
+    #THIS WILL WORK BUT IF YOUR FORMATE IS STILL IN .JPG FLATTEND
  def predict(w, b, X):

     Y_prediction = np.zeros((1, X.shape[1]))
-    #USE THE FUNCTION THAT ANDREW NG MADE, IGNORE THIS.
-    #THIS WILL WORK BUT IF YOUR FORMATE IS STILL IN .JPG FLATTEND

     w = w.reshape(X.shape[0], 1)